Edwin Hubble: Personal life

-Health issues and death

 Hubble had a heart attack in July 1949 while on vacation in Colorado.
 He was cared for by his wife and continued on a modified diet and work schedule.
 He died of cerebral thrombosis (a blood clot in his brain) on September 28, 1953, in San Marino, California.
 No funeral was held for him, and his wife never revealed his burial site.

 Hubble's papers comprising the bulk of his correspondence, photographs, notebooks, observing logbooks, and other materials, are held by the Huntington Library in San Marino, California.
 They were donated by his wife Grace Burke Hubble upon her death in 1980.

 Controversies

 Accusations concerning Lemaître's priority

 In 2011, the journal Nature reported claims that Hubble might have played a role in the redaction of key parts of the 1931 English translation of Lemaître's 1927 paper, which formulated what was later called Hubble's law and also gave observational evidence.
 Historians quoted in the article were skeptical that the redactions were part of a campaign to ensure Hubble retained priority.
-However, the observational astronomer Sidney van den Bergh published a paper suggesting that while the omissions may have been made by a translator, they may still have been deliberate.
+However, astronomer Sidney van den Bergh published a paper suggesting that while the omissions may have been made by a translator, they may still have been deliberate.

-In November 2011, the astronomer Mario Livio reported in Nature that a letter he found in the Lemaître archive demonstrated that the redaction had been made by Lemaître himself, who apparently saw no point in publishing scientific content which had already been reported in 1929 by Hubble.
-However, the fact remains that Lemaître published the law in French, two years prior to Hubble.
+In November 2011, astronomer Mario Livio reported in Nature that a letter he found in the Lemaître archive demonstrated that the redaction had been made by Lemaître, who apparently saw no point in publishing scientific content which had already been reported in 1929 by Hubble.
+Lemaître's paper was published in French, two years prior to Hubble.

 Campaign to obtain a Nobel Prize

 During Hubble's life the Nobel Prize in Physics did not cover astronomy.
 Hubble spent much of the later part of his career attempting to have astronomy considered part of physics, instead of being a separate science.
 He did this largely so that astronomers—including himself—could be recognized by the Nobel Committee for their contributions to astrophysics.
 This campaign was unsuccessful in Hubble's lifetime, but shortly after his death, the Nobel Prize Committee decided that astronomical work would be eligible for the physics prize.
-However, the Nobel prize is not awarded posthumously.